jbkunst/riskr/README.md

 There are function to:

- 1. Measure in a simple way the performance of models via wrapper or shortcuts from ROCR functions.
+ 1. Measure in a simple way the performance of models via wrappers/shortcuts from ROCR functions.
  2. Visualize relationships between variables.
  4. Compute usual values in the credit scoring PSI, WOE, IV, KS, AUCROC, among others.
- 5. Make easier the scoring modelling process.
+ 5. Make easier the modelling and validation process.

 ## Assumptions